 Successfully implementing an agile work policy goes beyond the logistics of who sits where and mandating the same approach for everyone.
 It deserves thoughtful change management to communicate benefits and values to employees and empower everyone to bring their best selves to the office, whether that’s through agile, one-to-one seating, or a mix.

-I have 30 more years of work ahead of me, and it’s incredibly liberating to know that I’m not mandated to spend it assigned to a 5’ x 5’ space.
+I have 30 more years of work ahead of me, and it’s incredibly liberating to know that I’m not mandated to spend it assigned to a 5-by-5-foot space.
 I’m not sure what this will mean for me yet, but I can envision a lot of interesting opportunities for personal and professional growth now that I’m not tied to a desk.

 Would you volunteer to try agile working?